ssaldner/pure3d/docs/architecture/SIP.md

 This will bring users to the main page of the workspace, from where they can see all accessible data in the workspace.

 ## Requesting a fresh workspace
-Users may point to an existing edition and ask to load it into the workspace in order to work on a new version of that edition.
+Users may point to an existing project and ask to load it into the workspace in order to work on a new version of that project.
-If no such edition is given, a bare workspace will be created, ready for working on a brand new edition.
+If no such project is given, a bare workspace will be created, ready for working on a brand new project.

 Additionally:
 * a form is presented to fill out and/or update essential metadata (Dublin Core).
 The response will be saved to a file in the workspace.